greglook/blocks/README.md

   block storage.
 - `blocks.store.file` provides a simple one-file-per-block store in a local directory.
+- `blocks.store.buffer` holds blocks in one store, then flushes them to another.
 - `blocks.store.replica` stores blocks in multiple backing stores for durability.
 - `blocks.store.cache` manages two backing stores to provide an LRU cache that